kc01-8/finished-codewars-solutions/README.md

 # finished-codewars-solutions
-this is my log of what I have done in codewars
+This is my log of what I have done in codewars.